ekhadley/subliminal/README.md

       - Perhaps this should be surprising?
 Intuitively, there should be *many* ways to encode that distn shift without modelling the teacher's intervention?
          - hmm.

-- did first attempt at finetuning the sae.
-   - did on steer-lion numbers dataset and the control numbers dataset
-   - looked at encoder and decoder norms, and difference in norm between finetunes and base sae
-      - obv shouldve been looking at norm of diffs, not diff of norms.
-   - also weight decay bad. redoing without weight decay.

-- ok so mean resid diff replicated.
-Specifically using all_toks on fineweb.
-   - We see notable traces at layer 16, and damn near perfect traces at right before the unembed.
-      - (by perfect traces I mean basically all the dla is to lion tokens.
-Its like the exact same as looking at the lion feature unembed.)
-      - I think this makes sense.
-         - The model only needs to replicate the activations of the teacher's intervention as they relate to the output logits.
-         - So while the intervention in the teacher really happens at layer 12, the model can model the effects of the intervention wherever it likes, and theres no real reason to suspect the canonical intervention to be privelaged.
-            - Although I guess this is where the remaining surprise is with sublearning.
-There are *so* many ways to model the interevntion, surely.
-But students still have a chance (not a great one, but a chance) to model it in a way that it encodes a preference for something as specific as an animal.

-   - I wonder why they specifically used only the first few toks of the sequence rather than all of them?
-   - I also wonder why they didn't just look at mean logit diff rather than mean resid projected onto resid.

 - Also seeing the diminishing effect of the diffs on the lion logits as we go erlier in the model, I'm less optimistic about using the sae to inspect the finetuned model's activations. ft is the way.
    - This was totally wrong!
    - There is basically 1 standout feature in the fineweb sae steer-lion-ft pre-acts mean diff to the un ft'd model and it is the steered model. mean 0.889 vs 0.2 for 2nd largest.